 Based in the British Virgin Islands

-Surfshark is the second BVI-based VPN company we’ve come across, the first being the well-known ExpressVPN.
-This is excellent since the location is a haven for companies which don’t want to keep user data.
+Surfshark is the second BVI-based VPN company I’ve come across, the first being the well-known ExpressVPN.
+This is excellent since the location is a haven for companies that don’t want to keep user data.

 Just the Right Protocols

 The third choice of protocol seems to be targeted specifically at mainland China users and is known as Showdowsocks.
-Unfortunately, we couldn’t test is this could allow China users to circumvent the Great Firewall, but the Shadowsocks protocol is known for allowing that.
+Unfortunately, I couldn’t test if this could allow China users to circumvent the Great Firewall, but the Shadowsocks protocol is known for allowing that.

 There is only one level of encryption supported by Surfshark; AES-256-GCM.
 This level of encryption is very specific and widely used since it is both efficient and strong.
 The decision to employ this mode of encryption was a good one since it is capable enough to not require users to fiddle with the encryption level and simply run at a full 256-bit rate.